srackham/riot-todo/README.md

 - Bundled with [Webpack](http://webpack.github.io/) using [tag-loader](https://www.npmjs.com/package/tag-loader).
 - Uses browser LocalStorage for persistence.

-The app is a port of my [Flux Backbone Todos Example](https://github.com/srackham/flux-backbone-todo) and I wrote it to learn and evaluate Riot -- I discuss what I learned in [this blog post](TODO).
+The app is a port of my [Flux Backbone Todos Example](https://github.com/srackham/flux-backbone-todo) and I wrote it to learn and evaluate Riot.

 [Live Demo](http://srackham.github.io/riot-todo/)